Encyclopaedia of Forms and Precedents

 SUMMARY

-EF&P is the UK’s most comprehensive source of precedents for (non-litigating) solicitors.
+EF&P is the UK’s most comprehensive source of forms and precedents for (non-litigating) solicitors.
 It contains almost everything that both the specialist and the non-specialist lawyer (in non-contentious fields) is likely to need:

 • Detailed commentary on relevant law and practice